-The typical book review in ROP runs from 900 to 1200 words.
+The typical book review in ROP runs from 900 to 1200 words, and we encourage reviewers not to exceed the 1200 word limit.
 Reviews should include a clear summary of the book's thought or argument and, equally important, a critical assessment of the book in light of the existing literature or some other useful frame of reference.

 The book review section is one of ROP's major strengths.
 Books reviewed--about 60 per year--and reviewers are selected with care.
 Our hope is to continue a tradition of book reviewing marked by the excellence of both literary style and analysis.

-A Review should be headed with a bibliographic citation for the book including the author, title, location of publication, publisher, date, and pages.
+A Review should be headed with a bibliographic citation for the book including the author, title, location of publication, publisher, date, and number of pages of both the front material and the main text.
 Note the following examples: